-Presumptive Alternative 1 would not require treatment, storage and disposal services.
-Adequate disposal capacity is likely available at off-site landfills within 60 miles from the HPS (IEPA, 2018) to allow implementation of Alternative 2B, although coordination with the landfill operator(s) and CCR transporters would be required.
-Available disposal capacity for Alternative 2A is possible, as unused acreage is available on-site; however, there may be physical constraints related to siting and constructing an additional new on-site landfill (e.g., aquifer susceptibility).
+IEPA-Approved Alternative 1 would not require treatment, storage, and disposal services.
+Alternative 3 would require modification of the existing NPDES permit for discharge of groundwater extracted for hydraulic gradient control.
+Adequate disposal capacity is likely available at off-site landfills within 60 miles from the HPS (IEPA, 2018b) to allow implementation of Alternative 2B, although coordination with the landfill operator(s) and CCR transporters would be required.
+Available disposal capacity for Alternative 2A is possible, as unused acreage is available on site; however, there may be physical constraints related to siting and constructing an additional new on-site landfill (e.g., aquifer susceptibility).